-Wiggins Island Coal Terminal (WICT) was the first development to use Cape size vessels upstream of RG Tanna Coal Terminal (RGTCT) at the Port of Gladstone.
+Wiggins Island Coal Terminal (WICT) was the first development to use Capesize vessels upstream of RG Tanna Coal Terminal (RGTCT) at the Port of Gladstone.

-Such an incident could result in substantial expense through the recovery of the vessels and blockage of the channel.
+This type of incident occurring could mean substantial expense through the recovery of the vessels and blockage of the channel.
 It could also create a major incident within the protected marine environment.
 A number of vessels had also been pulled away from their berths at RGTCT wharf.

-To address the situation, the Regional Harbour Master has implemented an administrative (manual) control system and GPC has actioned a series of temporary mitigation activities to reduce the potential impact and damage to RGTCT infrastructure.
+To address the situation, the Regional Harbour Master implemented an administrative (manual) control system and GPC actioned a series of temporary mitigation activities to reduce the potential impact and damage to RGTCT infrastructure.

 - Benthic Photosynthetic Active Radiation (light) monitoring

-Water quality monitoring.
+- Water quality monitoring.

 The Port of Gladstone is a Priority Port Development area within the Great Barrier Reef World Heritage Area.
 The CVIP is consistent with the Reef 2050 Long-Term Sustainability Plan (Commonwealth of Australia 2015).

 This project was a controlled action and received Federal Government approval under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) following a detailed assessment.
 This approval was received in July 2019 with State Government approval received in March 2019.